 shutterstock_81097345.jpg

-Museums, memorials, memorials and ceremonies regularly celebrate the liberation of 1944, which began - among other places - on Utah Beach on the east coast.
-While the fighting was intense (as evidenced by the many military cemeteries), the successful outcome opened the way to the rest of the country, and Western Europe.
+Museums, memorial sites, steles and ceremonies regularly celebrate the liberation of 1944, which began - not least - on Utah Beach.
+Although the fighting was intense, the favorable outcome opened the way to the rest of the country and Western Europe.
+This year's 80th anniversary heralds many celebrations.

 6. # Gastronomy